Free Chat with Lawyer

 FINANCIAL AND

-PROPERTY SETTLEMENTS
+PROPERTY SETTLEMENT

 Division of assets: If you’ve had a relationship breakdown or just need to organise a division of finances or assets, we can assist.
 We handle Property Settlements, Financial Settlements (including Superannuation splits) and Consent Orders.